-Irish universities Government are committed to the objective of promoting equality of access to higher education, irrespective of social class, age or disability.
+Irish universities and Government are committed to the objective of promoting equality of access to higher education, irrespective of social class, age or disability.
 To widen access to higher education, the Irish universities – along with a number of partner colleges – have developed a range of initiatives to meet this objective, including the DARE & HEAR supplementary admission routes:

 2015 DARE HEAR Promotional Video:

 The Disability Access Route to Education (DARE) is a college and university admissions scheme which offers places on a reduced points basis to school leavers with disabilities.
 DARE has been set up by a number of colleges and universities as evidence shows that disability can have a negative effect on how well a student does at school and whether they go on to college.

 DARE is for school leavers who have the ability to benefit from and succeed in higher education but who may not be able to meet the points for their preferred course due to the impact of their disability.

 For further information regarding DARE and how to apply, please click here.